Quick Meals: Roasted Sausage with Veggies Over Spaghetti Squash

-My favorite quick and easy weeknight dinners avoid the stove top.
-I pop everything onto a pan and into the oven and it takes care of itself in there.
+My favorite quick meals avoid the stove top.
+I pop everything onto a pan and put it into the oven so it can take care of itself in there.

-By not having to stand at the stove stirring and adjusting, I end up with time to fold a load of laundry, check my email, play trains with my son, peek-a-boo with my daughter, read Fine Cooking Magazine or even ask my husband about his day.
+By not having to stand at the stove stirring and adjusting, I end up with time to fold a load of laundry, check my email, play trains with my son, peek-a-boo with my daughter, flip through Fine Cooking Magazine or even ask my husband about his day.

 - 1-1lb bag of frozen pearl onions, defrosted